Roblox/roact/docs/guide/components.md

 Applications built using Roact usually have one component at the top of the tree, and include all other pieces as children.

 ## Incrementing Counter, Part Two
-We can revisit the incrementing counter example from the previous section, now using a functional component.
+We can revisit the incrementing counter example from the previous section, now using a function component.
 Changed sections are highlighted.

 ```lua hl_lines="6 7 8 23 24 25 26 33 34 35"
 local ReplicatedStorage = game:GetService("ReplicatedStorage")